7Block Labs

 • Choose Besu if:

-• You need EVM standards, bridges to public Ethereum, and extensible permissioning with optional privacy via Tessera. (besu.hyperledger.org)
+• You want EVM standards, easy connections to public Ethereum, and some flexibility in permissioning, plus optional privacy via Tessera. (besu.hyperledger.org)

 Final guidance for consulting leaders

-• Standardize on Kubernetes and secrets management across stacks; use official operators/charts and keep to supported release trains (Fabric 2.5 LTS or 3.x; Besu 24/25.x; Corda 5.x). (github.com)
+• Make sure everyone's on the same page when it comes to Kubernetes and secrets management across your stacks.
+Stick with the official operators/charts and use the supported release trains (Fabric 2.5 LTS or 3.x; Besu 24/25.x; Corda 5.x). (github.com)

 Like what you're reading?
 Let's build together.